jordanmontt/RewriteToolsSet/README.md

 RewriteTool was created over the basis of two tools: Mark Rizun's [RewriteTool](http://smalltalkhub.com/#!/~MarkRizun/RewriteTool) and Yuriy Tymchuk's [MatchTool](https://github.com/Uko/MatchTool) that use a deprecated version on the `Spec` library.
 RewriteTool refactors and enhances those tools in addition to adding more tools and more functionalities.
 Moreover, RewriteTool is built using the new version of the library `Spec` which is called: `Spec2`.

+If you have any issues or have any feedback, please feel welcome to submit them.

 ## Installation

 In order to install this tool, you have to run the following script: